ldlamarc/katas/README.md

 # katas

-A collection of katas in different styles and languages.
+A collection of katas/code challenges in different styles and languages.